Skip to main content

 Emily Hunt joined Brunel University London in January 2019 as a Lecturer in Sport, Health and Exercise Sciences (Psychology).
 Emily completed her PhD at Loughborough University, completing in July 2021.
 The focus of Emily's PhD was narrative behaviour change and well-being, specifically exploring the power of stories as a means to promote physical activity for people with arthritis.
 Most recently, Emily's research has focused on utilising digital storytelling as a means to explore experiences of living with multiple long-term conditions and chronic disease.
 Emily is a member of the Centre for Physical Activity in Health and Disease, the Centre for Health and Wellbeing across the Lifecourse and contributes to the Health Behaviour Change Research Group.
 Emily's research interests are grounded in understanding experiences of sport, exercise and physical activity for people living with chronic health conditions, such as multiple long-term conditions, arthritis, diabetes and chronic pain.
 To explore these topics, Emily utilises qualitative and narrative research methods (semi-structured interviewing, focus groups, life story interviews, narrative interviews, digital storytelling) and various forms of qualitative and narrative analysis.
 Physical activity, health and wellbeing Health and Exercise Psychology Chronic disease and/or multiple long-term conditions (e.g. arthritis, diabetes, chronic pain) Digital storytelling Qualitative and narrative methods Emily contributes to teaching on the following modules and study blocks: SP1602/SP1610 Introduction to Physical Activity, Health and Wellbeing (Module Leader) SP1706 Introduction to Research Methods and Data Analysis SP2603 Physical Activity, Health and Wellbeing in the Lifecourse SP3602-SP3706 Applied Sport and Exercise Pscyhology SP3600 Final Year Project (Dissertation supervision) SP5508 Research Methods and Data Analysis SP5530 Dissertation (MSc) SP5601 Physical Activity and Health

 Dr Romer holds a Readership in Human and Applied Physiology.
 After completing undergraduate and postgraduate studies at Brunel, he worked for several years at the British Olympic Medical Centre where he was responsible for the design, management and provision of physiological support services to Olympic Governing Bodies.
 He completed a PhD at the University of Birmingham and received post-doctoral training at the John Rankin Laboratory of Pulmonary Medicine, University of Wisconsin-Madison, USA.
 He rejoined Brunel in 2004 and served as Division Lead from 2014 to 2018.
 Dr Romer’s research is focused on the cardiorespiratory responses, interactions and limitations to exercise in health and disease.
 His research has shown that the respiratory muscles are susceptible to fatigue under specific conditions and that it is possible to improve performance in various settings by specifically training these muscles.
 More recent work has shown that the cardiovascular consequences of respiratory muscle work/fatigue and arterial hypoxaemia have direct implications for limb muscle function and exercise tolerance.
-These findings in healthy individuals have direct implications for the management of disease conditions in which the function of the respiratory muscles is impaired or the loads that they must overcome are elevated (e.g., cardiorespiratory and neuromuscular disorders).
+These findings in healthy individuals have relevance for the management of conditions in which the function of the respiratory muscles is impaired or the loads that they must overcome are elevated (e.g., cardiorespiratory and neuromuscular disorders).
 He has authored numerous peer-reviewed journal articles on topics related to these areas, including several invited scholarly reviews.
 Furthermore, he has produced invited textbook chapters for leading national and international organisations, including American College of Sports Medicine (ACSM), American Physiological Society (APS), British Association of Sport and Exercise Sciences (BASES) and International Olympic Committee (IOC).
 He has also delivered numerous invited presentations at international conferences, including several prestigious keynotes.
 His research has been supported by external agencies, including the Canadian Lung Association, UK Sport, British Paralympic Association, Integrated Spinal Rehabilitation Foundation, The Royal Society, The Physiological Society (PhySoc), The Nuffield Foundation, amongst others.
-He has been awarded fellowships from ACSM, BASES and PhySoc in recognition of his continuous and active service to these societies and disciplines.
+He has been awarded fellowships from ACSM, BASES and PhySoc in recognition of his continuous and active service to these societies and their respective disciplines.
 He has completed several terms as Associate Editor and served on the Editorial Board for prominent journals in his field.
 He currently serves as Senior Editor for Experimental Physiology - a publication of The Physiological Society.
 He has a wide network of national and international collaborators and has ongoing projects with academics in the UK, EU, US and Canada.
 Dr Romer has been a Fellow of the Higher Education Academy since 2006.
 He leads modules at undergraduate and masters, and teaches across all levels.
 He has supervised several research assistants/fellows and has successfully supervised a significant number of doctoral students, many of whom have been awarded prestigious prizes and have progressed to senior roles within academia and other sectors.
 He has served as an External Advisor for course validations and as an External Examiner for undergraduate and postgraduate programmes at world-leading institutions for exercise science and medicine.
 Furthermore, he has examined a significant number of doctoral dissertations, both at home and abroad.

-As a qualified physiotherapist (since 1993) I have worked in the UK, India and Indonesia specialising in neurorehabilitation.
+Professor Meriel Norris Professor Meriel Norris As a qualified physiotherapist (since 1993) I have worked in the UK, India and Indonesia specialising in neurorehabilitation.
 I completed an MA in Medical Anthropology in 2002 and PhD in 2009.
 My PhD topic brought together the fields of stroke, rehabilitation and anthropology by exploring the experience and health seeking behaviour following stroke in Aceh, Indonesia.
 I joined Brunel Univeristy London in 2009.
 A substantial part of my current post is to deliver expert and clinically relevant research-led teaching predominantly post-graduate courses.
 I am currently the programme lead for the MSc Advanced Clinical Practice, MSc Advanced Professional Practice and MSc Integrated ACP Apprenticeship programmes.
 I also lead three post-graduate modules.
 I have a strong international research profile and currently supervise seven post-graduate researchers.
 I have specialised in applied qualitative research methods and process evaluation of trials as well as clinical education.
 I have published over 60 articles in peer reviewed journals and present at national and international conferences.
 I am currently co-investigator in three large international trials and have held grants totaling more than £1.8 million over the last 10 years.
 I also act as the Equality, Diversity and Inclusion lead within my division.
 My main research interests are in stroke and neurorehabilitation more generally including Multiple Sclerosis, Parkinsons and Cerebral Palsy.
 This includes the subjective experience, rehabilitation, and cultural influences on the therapeutic relationship.
 Research is based both in the UK and internationally.
 Methodologically my speciality is social sciences within clinical and educational research.
 I have a specific interest in creative methods and co-creation.
 My main research area is the application of qualitative research methodologies within neurorehabilitation and education.
 This includes development of innovative interventions, evaluation within clinical trials and understand the experience of living with long term conditions from the perspective of all stake-holders.
 I am a core member of the Centre for Health and Wellbeing across the Lifecourse, delivering masterclasses and contributing to the research festivals and have developed significant national and international collaborations.
 I have co-edited invited special topics and since 2019 attracted six new PGRs, five of which are fully funded with two on the ESRC DTP.
 Teaching Responsibilities: MSc Pre-reg Physiotherapy Co Module Lead - Research Methods Teach – Rehabilitation II Supervisor Research Dissertations MSc Advanced Clinical Practice, Advanced Professional Practice and Apprenticeship route Programme lead Module Lead PH5604 Qualitative Research in Health and Social Care Module Lead PH5645 End Point Assessment Module Lead PH5666 Advanced Practice Portfolio Contribute to PH5615, PH5629, PH5631 CPPD co-ordinator Supervisor MSc Dissertations Personal tutor Tripartite co-ordinator Other Teaching Responsibilities: PGR tutor qualitative research

 Dr Carla Harkness-Armstrong joined Brunel University London in June 2022 as a Lecturer in Sport, Health and Exercise Sciences (Biomechanics).
 Carla completed her BSc (Hons) in Applied Sport and Exercise Science at Northumbria University in 2016, before gaining her MSc in Sport and Clinical Biomechanics at Liverpool John Moores University in 2017.
 She was then awarded a PhD scholarship to continue her studies at Liverpool John Moores University, whereby her thesis focussed on the musculoskeletal mechanisms of paediatric idiopathic toe-walking.
 Following completion of her PhD in 2021, Carla worked as a post-doctoral research associate in Biomechanics at Manchester Metropolitan University, working on a project aiming to improve the neuromuscular control of balance in children with developmental coordination disorder.
 Carla is a member of the Centre for Physical Activity in Health and Disease.
 Her primary research interests focus on the musculoskeletal adaptations of those with a motor impairment and/or neuromuscular degeneration.
 Muscle-tendon mechanics Balance and postural control Childhood disability SP2604 - Biomechanics of Human Movement (Module Lead) SP1613/SP1610 - Introduction to Physical Activity, Health and Wellbeing SP2607 - The Application of Sport Science to Coaching: Working with Individuals SP3604 - Issues in Physical Activity, Health and Wellbeing in the Life Course Level 5 Study Group Facilitator

-Professor Amanda Harvey
+Email Professor Amanda Harvey Honorary Professor

 Qualifications: PhD - Studies into the growth survival and cell death of cancer cell lines, University of Sheffield Medical School BSc (Hons) Biochemistry - University of Wales, College of Cardiff Professional development 2008: PGCert TLHE 2006: Enrolled PG Cert Brunel University London 2001: College Certificate in Teaching Skills for Higher Education, Royal Holloway University of London Current Research Interests and Expertise Breast cancer biology Cell Signalling Mechanisms of therapeutic resistance Assessment of alternative therapies Resistance to anti-cancer treatment is a major issue for cancer patients.
 Our work focuses on (i) understanding the contribution that cell signalling plays to the development of therapeutic resistance in breast cancer, (ii) identifying new therapeutic targets and (iii) discovering potential new treatments.
 Teaching Responsibilities: Co-ordination Roles BB3733 Molecular Pharmacology and Toxicology BB5500 MSc Dissertation Contribution to other modules BB3091 Final Year Project BB3704 Biology, Genetics and Treatment of Cancer BB2802 Primary Literature Interrogation and Synthesis (Assessment) BB2804 Data Analysis and Presentation (Assessment) BB5514 Cell Signalling and Cancer BB5506 Biology Genetics and Treatment of Cancer BB5501 Research Planning (Assessment) BB5500 MSc Research Dissertation Academic appointments 2015: Senior Lecturer in Biomedical Sciences, Division of Biosciences, College of Health and Life Sciences 2006: Lecturer in Biomedical Sciences, Division of Biosciences, School of Health Sciences and Social Care 2000-2006: Post-doctoral researcher, School of Biological Sciences, Royal Holloway University of London 1998-2000: Post-doctoral researcher, Human metabolism and Clinical Biochemistry, University of Sheffield Medical School 1997-1998: Research Assistant, Clinical Sciences Centre, University of Sheffield 1993-1997: Robert-Boulcher PhD scholarship, Institute for Cancer Studies, University of Sheffield Medical School